yazansedih/CommuniCraft1/README.md

 </div>

-<h1>Environmental Monitoring and Reporting Platform</h1>
+<h1>CommuniCraft - Building Bridges Through	Collaborative	Craftsmanship.</h1>
-EcoTrack is a cutting-edge platform for environmental reporting and monitoring; it manages the distribution of environmental data and modifies it.
-This platform, a backend API built with Node.js, was developed to provide a robust framework for user interaction, data collection, and insightful reporting to satisfy the growing need for all-encompassing environmental solutions.
+CommuniCraft - a platform that connects individuals through collaborative craft projects, it connects people with the joy of hands-on creation and foster meaningful connections through collaborative craft projects.
+This platform, a backend API built with Node.js, was developed to provide a robust framework for user interaction, data collection, and facilitating the completion of craft projects.

 ## Table of Contents